 For the SEMLA League 2 teams are promoted/relegated between the Premier Division, Division 1 and Division 2.
 Two teams will be relegated from Division 2 into the regional leagues, and winners of the top regional leagues will enter play-offs to decide who is promoted to Division 2.
 Within the regional divisions it is 1 up/1 down within the regions.

 Within the SEMLA Local League 1 team is promoted/relegated within the region.

 There are three Flags (knockout) competitions : Senior, Intermediate, and Minor, with teams placed in each competition depending on their ranking, with the best teams in the Senior Flags etc..
 Depending on the season, there may also be a ripple-down' for 1st round losers, where they are entered into the lower Flags competition.
 There may also be Plate competions, again ranked Intermediate and/or Minor.
 Prior to 2013/14 the Plate was for losers of the first round of the Flags, but after that the Intermediate and Minor Plate were split into East and West, and were competed for by all teams, with the Flags then being played between the winners of the East and West Plate.

-The Six-a-sides is a single day tournament, with smaller pitches, and 5 or 7 minute halves.
+The Six-a-sides is a single day tournament, with smaller pitches, and short games with commonly 5 or 7 minute halves.
 The rules are standard English Lacrosse rules with some differences.
 The tournament is usually split into Senior, Intermediate and Minor competitions along the same lines as the Flags, but this may vary.
 The format also varies, but there is usually a round robin group stage to seed the teams, followed by a knockout phase.